 Non-Emergency Number: 434-970-3280

-»The Crime Prevention Unit embodies the philosophy of community policing by promoting partnerships within the community and using problem-oriented policing strategies in a proactive approach to address both crime and quality-of-life issues.
+the community and using problem oriented policing strategies in a proactive approach to address quality of

 Internal Affairs Unit